 These unaccredited organizations have also been the subject of bills in Congress.
 One example, the 2023 GUARD Act, would reinstate criminal penalties for anyone charging veterans unauthorized fees.
 Many state attorneys general also joined a coalition supporting the GUARD Act and calling for criminal penalties to be reinstated.

-Scammers are not held to the same codes of conduct that accredited representatives are.
-They do not need to be as familiar with VA law, or take continuing learning courses to stay up-to-date on VA processes and policies.
-They can charge veterans exorbitant amounts of money and then ask the vet to do almost all of the work on their own.
+Scammers are not held to the same codes of conduct that accredited representatives like Woods and Woods are.
+They do not need to be as familiar with VA law or take continuing learning courses to stay up-to-date on VA processes and policies.
+They can charge exorbitant amounts of money and then ask the vet to do almost all of the work themselves.

 Other specific things to watch out for that can alert you to a scam include: